 Everyone needs regular eye exams.
 This is particularly important if your child has risk factors or a family history of eye problems.
 Children need their vision checked at infancy, 6 months, between 3 and 3 1/2 years, and upon entering school, around the age of 5.

-You should see your primary health care provider for any of these symptoms of vision problems.
-He or she can refer you to an eye doctor if needed:
+You should see your primary healthcare provider for any of these symptoms of vision problems.
+They can refer you to an eye doctor if needed:

 - Redness or swelling in the eye